skotters/Battle/README.md

 Whether the program is being run directly in Visual Studio, VS Code, Mac terminal, or Powershell, the viewable console area/window will need to be resized to allow at least 27 rows to view all material.

 <h1></h1>

-It is possible a monster may randomly be assigned the name "Error" which is an actual word that pulls from the placeholder API and is not an actual error in the monster name.

 ________________________________________________________
 ## Summary
 This Battle project is a game.
 For those who may be